janet burroway

 excerpt

-Imaginative Writing: The Elements of Craft;
+Imaginative Writing: The Elements of Craft, textbook (Pearson, 2014)

-"engaging, witty, specific, absolutely clear and propelled by the kind of energetic prose that inspires students to write well." -Porter Shreve, UNC Greensboro
+"engaging, witty, specific, absolutely clear and propelled by the kind of energetic prose that inspires students to write well." --Porter Shreve, UNC Greensboro

 excerpt